appukuttan-shailesh/CONECT-INT_website/content/event/2023-09-22_coding-club-CONECT/index.md

 tags:
 - events
 title: '2023-09-22: AutoTune'
-subtitle: '2023-09-22: AutoTune'
+subtitle: 'Monthly coding club by CONECT'
-summary: 'Monthly coding club by CONECT: Presentation of advanced computational tools for neuroscience and open science'
+summary: 'Presentation of advanced computational tools for neuroscience and open science'
 ---

 * When: one Friday a month ***11.00am to 12.00am***